Guruprasad Mohapatra

 Guruprasad Mohapatra (22 April 1962 – 19 June 2021) was an officer of the Indian Administrative Service (IAS) who had held several important positions in the Gujarat State Govt and also in the Central Govt of India.
 At the time of his demise in June 2021 due to COVID-19 he was holding the position of the Secretary of Department for Promotion of Industry and Internal Trade (DPIIT) in Govt of India.

 In April 2021, in spite of the fact that he himself was suffering from Covid, he worked day and night to ensure availability of oxygen when the Covid pandemic was at its most dreadful and deaths from the disease were at their peak in the country.
 In the year 2022, Govt of India posthumously conferred the Padma Shri award on Mahapatra specifically for his immense contribution for the alleviation of the sufferings of Covid patients.

 Early life and education

 Guruprasad Mohapatra was born on 22 April 1962 to Odisha Sahitya Akademi Award winner Mohapatra Nilamani Sahu and Prasanna Kumari Devi.
-He secured BA degree in history from Buxi Jagabandhu Bidyadhar College, Bhubaneswar and a masters degree in political science from Jawaharlal Nehru University (JNU).
+He secured BA degree in history from Buxi Jagabandhu Bidyadhar College, Bhubaneswar and a master's degree in political science from Jawaharlal Nehru University (JNU).
 He also secured the M Phil degree in diplomacy from the School of International Studies at JNU.
-Later he also obtained a MBA degree from the Faculty of Economics, University of Ljubljana in Slovenia.
+Later he also obtained an MBA degree from the Faculty of Economics, University of Ljubljana in Slovenia.
 The Maharaja Sayajirao University of Baroda awarded him the PhD degree for his thesis on "Management of Change : A Critical Evaluation of Power Sector Reforms and Restructuring of Gujarat Electricity Board".